paulrostorp/vscode-jsonnet-ng/README.md

 * `jsonnet.executablePath`: Tells the extension where to find the `jsonnet` executable, if it's not on the `PATH`.
 (NOTE: This setting is always necessary on Windows.)
+* `jsonnet.fmtExecutablePath`: Tells the extension where to find the `jsonnetfmt` executable, if it's not on the `PATH`.
+(NOTE: This setting is always necessary on Windows.)
 * `jsonnet.libPaths`: Additional paths to search for libraries when compiling Jsonnet code.
 * `jsonnet.outputFormat`: Preview output format: yaml or json (default is yaml).